semanticist21/query-key-chain/README.md

 `'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list` have been used or not.

-When `all()` is invalidated, all cascading children, including those created with details, are invalidated as well.
+When `.all()` is invalidated, all cascading children, including those created with details, are invalidated as well.

 Examples of usage:

 `base.details()`: Creates a query key `['test', 'all', 'detail']`.
-Invalidating all() or details() affects this key directly.
+Invalidating `.all()` or `.details()` affects this key directly.

 `base.list(id).details()`: Creates a specific query key under a list, e.g., ['test', 'all', 'list', 'list-test', 'detail'].

-In the above example, invalidating list("list-test") or any preceding chain part cascades down, invalidating `detail` as well.
+In the above example, invalidating `list("list-test")` or any preceding chain part cascades down, invalidating `detail` as well.

 ```typescript
 const base = createQueryFactory("test");